sequenceiq/slider/src/site/markdown/building.md

 ## Releasing

-## Releasing

 We do not use maven release plug in.
 Why not?
-Us the release plugin and then come back and ask that question.
+Use the release plugin and then come back and ask that question.

 Here then is our release process.